 Under the agreements, salary is reviewable no less frequently than annually and may be adjusted up or down by the compensation committee in its sole discretion, but may not be adjusted below the initial annual salary amount listed in the agreement.
 The agreements provide that each of the officers is entitled to participate in such pension, profit sharing, bonus, life insurance, hospitalization, major medical and other employee benefit plans of the Company that may be in effect from time to time, to the extent the individual is eligible under the terms of those plans.
-The agreements provide that each officer is entitled to 28 days annual vacation in accordance with the vacation policies of the Company, as well as paid holidays and other paid leave set forth in the Company's policies.
+The agreements provide that each officer is eligible at the discretion of the compensation committee and the board of directors to receive performance bonuses.
+Each officer is entitled to 28 days annual vacation in accordance with the vacation policies of the Company, as well as paid holidays and other paid leave set forth in the Company's policies.
 There is no accrual of vacation days and holidays.